nemegrod/graph_RAG/README.md

 2. Run the cells to:
    - Load the jaguar ontology (`data/jaguar_ontology.ttl`)
-   - Load the text corpus (`data/jaguar_corpus.txt`)
+   - Load the extreme challenge corpus (`data/oliver_twist_corpus.txt`)
-   - Use **GPT-5** to intelligently extract entities and relationships
+   - Use **GPT-5.2** to intelligently extract entities and relationships

-**What makes this special:**
+**What makes this remarkable:**
-- The corpus contains mixed content about different "Jaguar" entities (cars, guitars, wildlife)
+- The corpus is the **complete Oliver Twist novel** (~956,000 characters) with **jaguar conservation data scattered throughout**
+- Mixed in are deliberately placed **Jaguar car** and **Fender guitar** mentions as distractors
+- GPT-5.2 uses the **RDF ontology directly** (not a text description) to understand the domain
-- The AI uses the **ontology structure** to understand the concept and **only extracts wildlife-related jaguars**
+- The AI **filters out irrelevant content** and extracts ONLY wildlife-related data aligned to the ontology
-- This demonstrates ontology-driven entity extraction, filtering out irrelevant information automatically
+- Demonstrates GPT-5.2's extended context window and semantic reasoning capabilities
-- Processing takes approximately 2-4 minutes
+- Processing takes approximately 1-3 minutes

 3. The notebook generates RDF Turtle code that aligns with your ontology